Reed pen: History and manufacture

 Reed pens with regular features such as a split nib have been found in Ancient Egyptian sites dating from the 4th century BC.
 Reed pens were used for writing on papyrus, and were the most common writing implement in antiquity.
 In Mesopotamia and Sumer, reed pens were used by pressing the tips into clay tablets to create written records, using cuneiform.

 The Ancient Roman calamus was made of the stem of a reed growing in marshy places, of which the best were obtained from Egypt.
 The stem was first softened, then dried, and cut and split with a knife, as quill pens are made.

+Reed pens known as qalams (قلم) are still widely used to write Islamic calligraphy.

 To make a reed pen, scribes would take an undamaged piece of reed about 20 cm long, and leave the end that would be cut into a point in water for some time.
 This ensured that the pen would not splinter when crafted.
 They made a series of cuts that would shape the nib of the pen until it was flat enough, and pointed.
 The pointed end was then cut off, not too far from the point, to form a squared end suitable for writing.
 At the end they would start the split, which would act as an ink barrel, from the tip of the nib and lengthen it until it was of the proper length.
 They took care not to lengthen it extensively, because the pen was at risk of snapping in half.
 Being skilled at making reed pens was important for early scribes due to the pen's low durability.

-Reed pens are stiffer than quill pens cut from feathers and did not retain a sharp point for long unless constantly sharpened.
+Reed pens are stiffer than quill pens cut from feathers and do not retain a sharp point for long unless constantly sharpened.
 This led to them being replaced by quills.
 Nevertheless, a reed pen can make bold strokes, and it remains an important tool in calligraphy.